 Step 2: Click the + button labeled “Connect Ad Accounts.”

-Step 4: In the next screen, check the box next to the Facebook page you want to integrate.
+Step 4: Check the box next to the Facebook page you want to integrate into the next screen.
 Hit ‘Next.’

 Step 5: Toggle desired permissions and select ‘Done.’
 You can change permissions later in the Business Integration Settings.